 Student Led Ministries Emmaus Road

-Emmaus Road is dedicated to developing a Christ-centered heart for human engagement at Westmont by raising awareness about global issues and mobilizing students in thoughtful response.
+Emmaus Road is a student-led ministry dedicated to developing a Christ-centered heart for ministry and service at Westmont by raising awareness about global issues and mobilizing students in thoughtful response.

 Emmaus Road Information